LG125YT/Hummus.py/README.md

 asyncio.run(Client.RUN())
 ```

 Adding new commands is as simple as creating new functions under the `Commands` class.
-Adding custom arguments is as simple as adding parameters in a function, as seen below (remember: In every function, you must have the `self` and `ctx:hummus.message.Message` args!):
+No need for decorators, just because.
+Adding custom arguments is as simple as adding parameters in a function, as seen below (remember: In every function, you must have the `self` and `ctx` args!):

 ```py
 class Commands(Client):